MikeChen012345/resume_builder/ReadMe.md

 _Note: during the generation, the software may be stuck due to waiting for responses from the url.
 Please wait patiently._

+## The ReadMe window

+You can find the ReadMe window at the right of the main window.
+This includes the ReadMe of the project.
+You can find the ReadMe of the project in the `\ReadMe.md` file.

 # Using the Commandline Interface

 _Note: We recommend you to use the GUI if you can as the commandline can be troublesome if you don't have enough experience.
 Also, several features are only available via the GUI._